gdp1807/CZPlayer/readme.md

 To add more songs to your playlist just add more lines to the `songs.txt` in the above mentioned format.

-Short run plans:
+# Short run plans
 1. Allowing multiple playlists.
 2. Accepting custom order of songs for playling.
 3. Rectifying issues raised on github.
 4. Adding more documentation.

-Long run plans:
+# Long run plans
 1. Looping the playlists.
 2. Pausing the songs.
 3. Skipping a song.